The war in Ukraine has spiralled into a fully-fledged humanitarian catastrophe.

-The worst situation is currently seen in eastern and southern Ukraine, especially along the former line of contact in Donbas and southern Ukraine, namely Kherson.
+The worst situation is currently seen in eastern Ukraine, especially along the frontlines, in southern Ukraine, and the non-government controlled areas.

-The international community is extremely concerned about the violations of international humanitarian law and allegations of war crimes.
-The EU is committed to support Ukraine in holding the perpetrators accountable.
+The international community is extremely concerned about the violations of international humanitarian law and war crimes.

 How are we helping?

-In response to the Russia’s military aggression against Ukraine in February 2022, the European Commission is coordinating its largest ever operation under the EU Civil Protection Mechanism.
+To provide emergency assistance to Ukrainians, the European Commission is coordinating its largest ever operation under the EU Civil Protection Mechanism.

-All 27 EU countries, plus Norway, Turkey and North Macedonia, have offered in-kind assistance ranging from medical supplies and shelter items to vehicles and energy equipment.
-The items are being delivered both directly to Ukraine and through logistical hubs established in Poland, Romania, and Slovakia.
-As of 29 July, over 46,000 tonnes have been delivered via the logistical hubs.
+All 27 EU countries, plus Norway, Türkiye, North Macedonia, Iceland, and Serbia, have offered in-kind assistance ranging from medical supplies and shelter items to vehicles and energy equipment.

-Given the immense need for medical supplies in Ukraine, the EU has deployed its strategic rescEU reserves.
+Given the immense need for emergency equipment in Ukraine, the EU has deployed assistance from its rescEU medical stockpiles, including:

-We have mobilised medical equipment, but also specialised equipment for public health risks such as chemical, biological, radiological and nuclear threats for Ukraine via the rescEU emergency stockpiles.
-These are based in Germany, Hungary, the Netherlands, Greece, Romania, Sweden, and Denmark.
+- specialised equipment for public health risks such as chemical, biological, radiological and nuclear threats

 EU humanitarian aid in Ukraine